Alex Bregman Player Props: Astros vs. Reds

 Alex Bregman At The Plate

-- Bregman has driven in a run in 26 games this year (37.7%), including nine games with more than one RBI (13.0%).
+- In 26 games this year (37.1%), Bregman has picked up an RBI, and in nine of those games (12.9%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

+- He has scored in 44.3% of his games this season, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.